Pressureless Tennis Balls Vs. Regular | Quick Comparison

 Frequently Ask Question | Pressureless Tennis Balls Vs. Regular

-What is the main difference between a pressureless ball and a regular ball?
+What is the main difference between a pressurized vs pressureless ball?

-The fundamental difference between a pressureless and a regular tennis ball is evident from their names.
+The fundamental difference between a pressureless and a regular or pressurized ball is evident from their names.
 Pressureless tennis balls are denser, have all rubber cores, and are heavier than regular balls.

 The pressurized balls are filled with pressured gas, making them bouncier and lighter.
 On the contrary, the pressureless balls have a rigid rubber core, making them denser, heavier, and less bouncy.